-As discussed previously, the Fair Labor Standards Act requires that overtime be paid for any hours employees work after the first 40 in a workweek.
+As discussed previously, the Fair Labor Standards Act requires overtime be paid for any hours employees work after the first 40 in a workweek.
 This pay must equal at least 1.5 times the regular wages paid to the employee (referred to as time and a half).

+TIP!
 While the FLSA mandates that overtime pay cannot be below 1.5 times the regular wages, it is acceptable for an employer to offer overtime pay that is more than 1.5 times regular pay.

 One common misconception is that overtime must be paid to employees who work nights and/or weekends.
-The FLSA does not require that employers pay overtime during these work shifts, as long as the 40 hours/week threshold has not yet been met.
+The FLSA does not require employers to pay overtime during these work shifts as long as the 40 hours/week threshold has not yet been met.

-When an employee earns overtime pay, total gross wages (which include both regular and overtime earnings) may be calculated in two different ways:
+When an employee earns overtime pay, total gross wages (which include both regular and overtime earnings) may be calculated in either of two ways.
+Total gross wages are the same regardless of the method used.

-First method-the employer adds the regular wages to the overtime wages (overtime wage rate × overtime hours worked).

-• Second method-the employer first determines a total for all hours worked based on the regular wage rate (total hours worked × regular rate).
-To this the employer adds the additional pay earned for working overtime hours ([overtime rate - regular rate] × overtime hours worked).
+Using the first method, the employer adds the regular wages to the overtime wages (overtime wage rate × overtime hours worked).
+Using the second method, the employer first determines a total for all hours worked based on the regular wage rate (total hours worked × regular rate) and then adds the additional pay earned for working overtime hours ([overtime rate - regular rate] × overtime hours worked).

-Total Gros s Wages Calculation
+CALCULATING GROSS WAGES

 Method 1 Regular wages + overtime wages

-Method 2 Total regular wages for all hours worked + additional pay earned for overtime hours worked
+Method 2 Total regular wages (all hours) + additional pay for overtime hours